mattrondel/D415/Glossary_and_Acronyms.md

 ## Questions to address:

-•	NFV vs VNF  - NFV converts network processes themselves into software applications, while SDN virtualizes the management of networks so you can gain features like application-based traffic prioritization
+**•	NFV vs VNF**  - NFV converts network processes themselves into software applications, while SDN virtualizes the management of networks so you can gain features like application-based traffic prioritization.

+(According to Red Hat) - these are not dependandt on each other but have similaries such as they both rely on virtualization and network abstration
+SDN separates network forwarding functions from network control functions with the goal of creating a network that is centrally manageable and programmable.
+NFV abstracts network functions from hardware.
+NFV supports SDN by providing the infrastructure on which SDN software can run.

+NFV and SDN can be used together, depending on what you want to accomplish, and both use commodity hardware.
+With NFV and SDN, you can create a network architecture that is more flexible, programmable, and uses resources efficiently.

 •	Benefits and risks of SDN